garbagetown/guideline/source_en/ArchitectureInDetail/Internationalization.rst

     :alt: properties filepath
     :width: 50%

-Properties file create in accordance with the following rules.
+Properties file should be created in accordance with the following rules.

 * File name should be defined in \ :file:`application-messages_XX.properties`\  format.
 (Specify locale in XX portion)
 * The messages defined in \ :file:`application-messages.properties`\  should be created in default language.
 * **Make sure you create** \ :file:`application-messages.properties`\ .
 If it does not exist, messages cannot be fetched from \ ``MessageSource``\  and \ ``JspTagException``\  occurs while setting the messages in JSP.

-When create a property file in accordance with the above rules, it becomes the following behavior.
+When creating property files as above, it is determined which to use the file as follows:

-* When locale resolved using \ ``LocaleResolver``\  is zh, \ :file:`application-messages_zh.properties`\  is used.
+* When the locale resolved by \ ``LocaleResolver``\  is zh, \ :file:`application-messages_zh.properties`\  is used.
-* when locale resolved using \ ``LocaleResolver``\  is ja, \ :file:`application-messages_ja.properties`\  is used.
+* when the locale resolved by \ ``LocaleResolver``\  is ja, \ :file:`application-messages_ja.properties`\  is used.
-* When properties file corresponding to locale resolved using \ ``LocaleResolver``\  does not exist, \ :file:`application-messages.properties`\  is used by default. ("_XX" portion does not exist in file name)
+* When properties file does not exist corresponding to the locale resolved by \ ``LocaleResolver``\ , \ :file:`application-messages.properties`\  is used as default. ("_XX" portion does not exist in file name)

 .. note::

-  In locale determination, locale is verified until properties file of the corresponding locale is found in the following order.
+  The locate to use is determined in the following order until a properties file is found corresponding to the locale.

   #.
-Locale specified from clients
+Locale sent from clients
   #.
-Locale specified in JVM of application server (may not be set in some cases)
+Locale specified by JVM on which application server runs (it may not be set in some cases)
   #.
-Locale specified in OS of application server
+Locale specified by OS on which application server runs

-  It is frequently misunderstood that when properties file of locale specified from clients does not exist, default properties file is used.
+  It is frequently misunderstood that default properties file is used when properties file does not exist corresponding to the locale sent from clients .
+  In this case, then it is checked whether the file is available corresponding to the locale specified by the application server.
-  In actual scenario, locale specified in the application server in subsequent process is verified and even then the properties file of the corresponding locale is not found, default properties file is used.
+  If not found, finally the default properties file is used.

 .. tip::